Curricular Practical Training (CPT)

 Can I request CPT and still work on campus?

 Yes, students are eligible to work up to 20 hours each week on campus in addition to their CPT.
 However, it may not be advisable to attempt 20 hours of on-campus employment, CPT activity, and full-time enrollment.

 When can I begin my CPT?

 Students may begin CPT experience on the date listed on their employment letter and only after receiving the new I-20 with CPT authorization.

 Can I change employers during my CPT?

 Yes, but the new training must meet the eligibility requirements for CPT.
-Students must complete a new CPT request through the Krone Advising Center.
+Students must complete a new CPT request.
 Students must receive a new I-20 with the new company or institution's information on it before participating in a CPT learning experience at that location.

 What will happen if I work off-campus without CPT authorization?

 - You will be in violation of your F-1 nonimmigrant status.

 - It could impact your future visa requests to the United States.